 " Japan's Advertising Expenditures in 2017 " exceeded the previous year's figures for the sixth consecutive year.
-Internet advertising expenditures, achieving double-digit growth for the fourth consecutive year, are driving the overall increase.
+Internet advertising expenditures, achieving double-digit growth for the fourth consecutive year, are driving the overall market.

-Dentsu Inc. Media Innovation Lab's Ritsuya Oku interviewed Professor Nobuko Kawashima of Doshisha University, an expert in cultural economics and content industry theory who also serves as a specialist committee member for the Ministry of Internal Affairs and Communications' Information and Communications Council, about key points for each media type and young people's media consumption habits.
+Mr. Ritsuya Oku of Dentsu Inc. Media Innovation Lab interviewed Professor Nobuko Kawashima of Doshisha University, an expert in cultural economics and content industry theory who also serves as a specialist committee member for the Ministry of Internal Affairs and Communications' Information and Communications Council, about notable points for each media type and young people's media consumption habits.

 Professor Nobuko Kawashima of Doshisha University (right) and Ritsuya Oku of Dentsu Inc. Media Innovation Lab

-Oku: Japan's total advertising expenditure in 2017 reached ¥6.3907 trillion, a 101.6% increase year-on-year, marking six consecutive years of positive growth.
-Internet advertising expenditure, in particular, achieved double-digit growth for the fourth consecutive year, surpassing ¥1.5 trillion for the first time and continuing to lead overall advertising expenditure growth.
+Oku: Japan's total advertising expenditure in 2017 reached 6.3907 trillion yen, a 101.6% increase from the previous year, marking six consecutive years of positive growth.
+Internet advertising expenditure, in particular, achieved double-digit growth for the fourth consecutive year, surpassing 1.5 trillion yen for the first time and continuing to lead the overall growth in advertising spending.
 What are your thoughts on this result?

-Kawashima: While internet advertising spending surpassing ¥1 trillion in 2014 was a major talking point, in a way, I feel this result is even more impactful than that milestone.
+Kawashima: While internet advertising spending surpassing ¥1 trillion in 2014 was a major talking point, in a sense, I feel this result is even more impactful than that milestone.
 In the UK and US, internet advertising spending has already surpassed television advertising spending.
-Globally, it's predicted that internet advertising spending will exceed television spending by 2018.
-The reality is that growth in television advertising spending is not very promising, while internet advertising spending still has significant room for growth.
+Globally, it's predicted that online advertising spending will exceed television spending by 2018.
+The reality is that significant growth in television advertising spending is not highly anticipated, whereas internet advertising spending still has considerable room for growth.
 I believe these figures reflect that reality.

 Oku: The ratio of total advertising expenditure to Japan's nominal GDP has generally hovered just over 1%.
-Simply put, the structure is such that if the economy grows, the gross advertising expenditure increases.
-However, over the past 15 years, Japan's GDP has barely grown.
-With gross advertising expenditure stagnant, internet advertising expenditure has grown, so naturally, television advertising has remained largely flat or fluctuated within a narrow range.
+Simply put, the structure is such that advertising expenditure increases as the economy grows.
+However, Japan's GDP has barely grown over the past 15 years.
+With gross advertising expenditure stagnant, internet advertising expenditure has grown, naturally leaving television advertising expenditure largely flat or fluctuating within a narrow range.

 However, demand for TV advertising persists.
-Compared to Japan, the economies of the UK and US are performing well, so while internet advertising is growing, TV advertising is also growing.
+Compared to Japan, the economies of the UK and US are performing well.
+While internet advertising is growing there, TV advertising is also growing.
 Even among these three developed nations, the overall macro view of advertising expenditure feels quite different.
 Advertising expenditure trends are intrinsically linked to a nation's economic strength.
-It's often said that innovation holds the key to Japan's economic growth, and whether its economic and social systems can transform into new forms is something that deserves attention.
+While innovation is often cited as the key to Japan's economic growth, the focus now is on whether its economic and social systems can transform into new forms.

 Are SNS ads more effective than TV ads!?